This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 * Does radiation treatment of cancer cause new cancers?
 (April 8, 2011).

-Musings posts dealing with stable isotopes are listed in the preceding section: Nuclei; Isotopes; Atomic weights
+Musings posts dealing with stable isotopes or atoms in general are listed in the preceding section: Nuclei; Isotopes; Atomic weights.
+(There is probably overlap between the two sections.)

 top of page

 The ChemTime clock.
-Available at Dr Bassam Shakhashiri's "Science is Fun" web page http://scifun.chem.wisc.edu.
-Look for the clock (in right hand column, at last check), and click on its label for more information.
+Available at Dr Bassam Shakhashiri's "Science is Fun" web page http://www.scifun.org/ChemTime/ChemTime.html.

 top of page